-Ringworm is a common fungal infection, especially among children, that appears on different parts of the body.
+Tinea, commonly referred to as Ringworm, is a common fungal infection, especially among children, that appears on different parts of the body.
 It is characterized by ring-shaped, scaly and itchy patches of the skin.
+These patches are characterized clinically as having what we describe as an “advancing border.”
 The patches may blister or ooze fluid.
 Ringworm is contagious and can be passed from person to person or through contact with contaminated personal care products, clothing or linens.
 Pets, particularly cats, can also pass on the infection.

 The fungi are attracted to warm, moist environments, which is why the most common forms of ringworm include: